2016 Manitoba general election: Incumbents not contesting their seats

+Opinion polls

+Results

 The Tories went into the election as heavy favourites, having led opinion polls for almost four years.
 They scored a near-sweep of rural southern and central Manitoba, and also made significant inroads in Winnipeg, taking every seat in the southern and western portions of the capital.
 In many cases, previously safe NDP seats either fell to the Tories or saw the NDP margins cut by more than half.